jump-dev/JuMP.jl/docs/src/variables.md

 decision variable
 ```
 This code does four things:
-1. it adds one *optimization* variable to `model`
+1. It adds one *optimization* variable to `model`.
-2. it creates one *JuMP* variable that acts as a reference to that optimization
+2. It creates one *JuMP* variable that acts as a reference to that optimization
-   variable
+   variable.
-3. it binds the JuMP variable to the Julia variable `y`
+3. It binds the JuMP variable to the Julia variable `y`.
-4. it tells JuMP that the *name* attribute of this JuMP variable is "decision
+4. It tells JuMP that the *name* attribute of this JuMP variable is "decision
    variable".
 JuMP uses the value of `base_name` when it has to print the variable
    as a string.

 For example, when we print `y` at the REPL we get:
 ```jldoctest variables